Josh Wright: Billericay Town

 On 26 November 2021, Wright signed for National League South side Billericay Town as player/coach.

 Ebbsfleet United

 On 23 June 2022, Wright signed for Ebbsfleet United, also of the National League South.

 International career

 Wright made his debut for his country at U16 level against Japan in March 2005.
 Since then, he has represented England at the U17, U18 and, most recently, U19 levels.
 He was captain of the U17 side on several occasions, having previously captained the U16 team.

 Managerial career

 On 11 December 2024, following the sacking of Harry Watling, Wright was appointed manager of Ebbsfleet United.

+Wright was awarded the Enterprise National League South Manager of the Month award for December 2025, having overseen three successive wins in the league and progress in the FA Trophy.

 Personal life

 Son of Carol and Mark Wright, Sr., Wright is the brother of The Only Way Is Essex stars Mark and Jess Wright, and has a younger sister.
-His grandmother was Nanny Pat.
+His grandmother was 'Nanny Pat'.
 In 2017, he became engaged to girlfriend Hollie Kane.
 They married in 2018 and live in Essex.
 They have two sons, born in 2022 and 2023.